flows-network/chatgpt-github-app/README.md

 2. Click the "Connect/+ Add new authentication" button to authenticate your GitHub account.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to install the `flows-network-integration` bot on a repo.
 This repo is the one you entered into the environment variables above.

 After that, click the Check button to see your flow details.
-As soon as the flow function's status becomes `ready`, the ChatGPT GitHub App goes live.
+As soon as the flow function's status becomes `ready` and the flow's status became `running`, the ChatGPT GitHub App goes live.
 Go ahead and chat with ChatGPT by creating an issue!

 > [flows.network](https://flows.network/) is still in its early stages.
 We would love to hear your feedback!